0Yasser/Advance-Project/README.md

 - **You must use third party API and you must consume it in the backend**
 ### Extra:
 - Both react and react-native
 - For emails, you can integrate with https://www.mailgun.com.
-They have a free tier that you can utilize
+They have a free tier that you can utilize.
--